grisbi/grisbi-documentation/README.md

 Contributing to the English User Manual
 =======================================
-There is still much work to be done to finish off the English User Manual and your help would be very welcaome.
-Plesase read HelpTranslate-en.md for detailed instructions about how you can contribute your time and skills and make a big difference to all the English speaking users of Grisbi.
+There is still much work to be done to finish off the English User Manual and your help would be very welcome.
+Please read HelpTranslate-en.md for detailed instructions about how you can contribute your time and skills and make a big difference to all the English speaking users of Grisbi.